JaninaPi/weather-station-guide/build.md

    ![](images/build_04.jpg)

-1. Remove the contents of board mounting kit.
+1. Remove the contents of the board mounting kit.

    ![](images/build_06.jpg)

-1. Use the four 8mm screws and the four hex spacers to affix the Raspberry Pi to its acrylic base.
+1. Use the four 8 mm screws and the four hex spacers to affix the Raspberry Pi to its acrylic base.
 Then place the CN19895 receptacle over the Raspberry Pi's GPIO pins.

    ![](images/build_07.jpg)